-Your Pinedale lodging is a National Registered Historic Place; the "cabin camp" was built in 1929, and has become one of the oldest historical sites, as well as the longest continuously operated lodging property in Pinedale, Wyoming.
+Your Pinedale lodging is a National Registered Historic Place; the "cabin camp" was built in 1929 and is recognized as the longest continuously operated lodging property in Pinedale, Wyoming.

 This Historic Motel in Pinedale, WY has served many purposes.
-In earlier times due to the harsh winters, it was nearly impossible for the local doctor to travel to ranches, so local women would stay in Pinedale at the motel until their babies were born.
+In earlier times due to the harsh winters, it was nearly impossible for the local doctor to travel to ranches for months at a time, so local women would stay in Pinedale at the Log Cabin Motel until their babies were born.
 Most guests who made this their lodging did their own cleaning.
 Some who could not pay their bill would do minor repairs and painting in return for lodging.
-In the 1930's, the cabins were remodeled and indoor plumbing was added.
+In the late 1930's, the cabins were remodeled and indoor plumbing was added.

 Since then, the motel has had numerous owners, and actually changed hands in a poker game.
 A train robber (who is now in the Cowboy Hall of Fame) also spent the night here.
-Today, The Log Cabin Motel is on the National Historic Registry, and all cabins are kept in the Spirit of the Old West.
-Visit the amenities page to learn more about the specific amenities while staying at your Greater Yellowstone Area Accommodation.
+Today, The Log Cabin Motel is on the National Historic Registry, and all cabins are maintained to retain their historic charm.
+We welcome your stay during your travels to Wind River Range and Greater Yellowstone.